Why Capability Trumps Character for Supporters of the US President

 The survey found that people who approve of Trump as president place greater value on different traits to most people.
-This is illustrated on the visualization below, which compares the preferences of people broken down by whether they Approve, have No Opinion, or Disapprove of President Trump’s performance as President.
+This is illustrated in the visualization below, which compares the preferences of people broken down by whether they Approve, have No Opinion, or Disapprove of President Donald Trump’s performance as President.

-While most people regard decency and ethics as the most important trait in a president, this characteristic falls into third place for Trump approvers, who instead regard having an understanding of economics and crisis management as more important.
+While most people regard decency and ethics as the most important trait in a president, this characteristic falls into third place for President Donald Trump approvers, who instead regard having an understanding of economics and crisis management as more important.
 For supporters, capabilities trump character.

 The data shows the reverse patterns for experience in government, concern with poverty, concern for minorities, and global warming.
-All are characteristics that are moderately important to most people but unimportant to those that approve of President Trump.
+All are characteristics that are moderately important to most people but unimportant to those that approve of President Donald Trump.

-Finally, there is evidence for the views that those who support President Trump prefer a Traditional American (which was a dog whistle for white), male, Christian, and entertaining president.
+Finally, there is evidence for the views that those who support President Donald Trump prefer a Traditional American (which was a dog whistle for white), male, Christian, and entertaining president.
 However, these differences are all at the margin relative to the other differences.

 Explore the data

 The findings from this study can be explored in this Displayr Document.